- What characteristics make a good family dog?

 Now you know about the characteristics that make a good family pet, it's time to look at dog breeds that generally have these traits.
 It's important to note that just because many owners have good experiences with these dog breeds and they are usually well-behaved around children, each dog is an individual, so there's always the risk that this won't be the case for every single dog.

 Labradors are regularly referred to as one of the best dog breeds for families, known for a fondness for being around children and getting along well with other pets in the home too.
-The labrador is a playful, kind and affectionate dog who loves nothing more than to spend time with their pack.
-They're full of energy and incredibly smart, so they're well suited to those with active lifestyles.
+The Labrador is a playful, kind and affectionate dog who loves nothing more than to spend time with their pack.
+They're full of energy and incredibly smart, so they're well-suited to those with active lifestyles.
 One thing to bear in mind with the breed is that young labs tend to be quite exuberant and will jump and bounce around, so if you have very small children, you may want to consider rehoming an older dog who is past this stage.

 Many often discount the Poodle due to its fashionable posh pooch stereotype, but this couldn't be further from the truth.
 Originally bred as working dogs, poodles are super smart, have plenty of energy for playing with children and are also generally kind and well-mannered when provided with enough entertainment.
-They're also great for families with allergies as they're considered to be a hypoallergenic dog, given that they shed very little.
+They're also great for families with allergies as they're considered to be hypoallergenic dogs, given that they shed very little.

 3. Bernese Mountain Dog